 The Company has used an environmental firm, specializing in hydrogeology, to perform monitoring of the groundwater at the Company's former facility in Newbury Park, California that was leased for approximately forty years.
 The Company vacated the building in May 2002.
 Certain contaminants have been found in the local groundwater and site soils.
-Groundwater monitoring results to date over a number of years suggest that a measurable amount of groundwater contaminants of concern are believed to come from, or be contributed by, in full or in material part, adjacent facilities, never owned or occupied by the Company, and/or to come from environmental clean up operations separately conducted in the adjacent facilities.
 Responsibility for soil contamination remains under investigation.
 The location of key soil contamination (and some related site groundwater impact associated with the soil contamination) is concentrated in and found to emanate from an area of an underground storage tank that the Company believes to have been installed and primarily used in the early 1960s by a former tenant at the site who preceded the Company's tenancy.
 There are no claims pending with respect to environmental matters at the Newbury Park site.
-The applicable regulatory agency having authority over the site issued joint instructions in November 2008, ordering the Company and the current owner of the site to perform additional assessments and surveys, and to create ongoing groundwater monitoring plans before any final regulatory action for "no further action" may be approved.
+The Los Angeles Regional Water Quality Control Board having authority over the site issued joint instructions in November 2008, ordering the Company and the current owner of the site to perform additional assessments and surveys, and to create ongoing groundwater monitoring plans before any final regulatory action for "no further action" may be approved.
 In September 2009, the regulatory agency issued supplemental instructions to the Company and the current site owner regarding previously ordered site assessments, surveys and groundwater monitoring.
 In October 2013, an order was issued including a scope of proposed additional site work, monitoring, and proposed remediation activities.
 The Company has filed an appeal of the October 2013 order seeking reconsideration of the removal of two other potentially responsible parties, and seeking clarification of certain other factual findings by the regulatory agency.
 Other parties have filed their own responses to the October 2013 order.
-The parties are expected to work cooperatively in responding to and determining the appropriate scope and extent of additional site investigative and categorization work, as well as in relation to any ultimate proposed clean up and abatement work.
-The Company has retained the services of an environmental firm which has engaged with the regulatory agency and has begun activities to comply with the order.
+The parties are expected to work cooperatively in responding to and determining the appropriate scope and extent of additional site investigative and categorization work, as well as in r

 The Company has accrued liabilities where it is probable that a loss will be incurred and the cost or amount of loss can be reasonably estimated.
 Based on the Company's preliminary assessment following a November 2012 draft cleanup and abatement order, which has been reviewed under the October 2013 order pending the current appeal by the Company and other impacted parties, the Company has determined a likely range of probable loss between \$2.5 million and \$5.7 million.
 Given the yet unresolved status of the clean up and abatement order and uncertainties associated with environmental assessment and the remediation activities, the Company is unable to determine a best estimate within the range of loss.
-Therefore, the Company recorded the minimum amount of \$2.5 million in the third quarter of fiscal year 2013, and such reserve remains on the Company's books under "Other long-term liabilities" on the unaudited consolidated condensed balance sheets.
+Therefore, the Company recorded the minimum amount of \$2.5 million in the third quarter of fiscal year 2013, and such reserve remains on the Company's books under "Other long-term liabilities" on the condensed consolidated balance sheets.
 These estimates could change as a result of changes in planned remedial actions, further actions from the regulatory agency, remediation technology, and other factors.